Eschatologue/CM_wiki/docs/gameplay/phb/condition.md

 ***Can't See.*** You can't see and automatically fail any ability check that requires sight.

-***Attacks Affected.*** Attack rolls against you have Advantage, and your attack rolls have Disadvantage.
+***Attacks Affected.*** Attack rolls against you have Advantage , and your attack rolls have Disadvantage.

 ---